networknt/light-doc/content/en/tutorial/portal/view/build-deploy.md

 reviewed: true
 ---

-In the previous [create-react-app][] section, we had scaffold a React application and modified it a little bit on the App.js file.
+In the previous [create-react-app][] section, we had scaffolded a React application and modified it a little bit on the App.js file.
 In this section, we are going to deploy it to the light-portal server so that everybody from the Internet can access it.

 ### Build